Syria, Russia pound rebel-held Aleppo but advances halt

 "I found my home destroyed," said one returning resident, who gave only his family name, Sheikho.

-"I didn't even recognize where it was because of the destruction," he said.
+"I didn't even recognise where it was because of the destruction," he said.

 Mohammed Shaaban, standing outside a destroyed church, was also astounded by the destruction.

 "A year and a half ago when I last visited there was not this level of damage.
 I'm shocked and saddened.
-They destroyed civilization and humanity," he said, referring to rebels.
+They destroyed civilisation and humanity," he said, referring to rebels.

 The Syrian Observatory for Human Rights monitoring group said several people were killed in rebel shelling on Saturday.
 Hundreds have been killed in recent weeks, mostly in government bombardments, it says.